brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 To get a taste of Spinnaker, you will create your first pipeline, deploying a simple `nginx` container.

-In the Spinnaker home page, click the `Create Application` button and set a name and the owner email.
+On the Spinnaker home page, click the `Create Application` button and set a name and the owner's email.

 ![Spinnaker new application popup](https://imgur.com/6HSlcPL.png)